adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ![1](/blog/assets/images/lark/rest/xxx2.png)

 In enterprise collaboration, employees often have questions and don't know who to ask.
-Even they make lots of efforts and find someone who can answer the questions, they may not receive replies in time.
-To avoid such phenomena, larksuite had a feature called designed called HelpDesk.
+Even they make lot of efforts and find someone who can answer the questions, they may not receive replies in time.
+To avoid such process, larksuite had a feature called designed called HelpDesk.

 Any department or individual in the enterprise can create and use Help Desk, and set auto Q&As regarding their business.
 When employees have a question, they can quickly find the corresponding Help Desk by searching the question type, and the intelligent customer service will answer immediately.
-If the intelligent customer service can not resolve the employee's questions, Help Desk will quickly call the corresponding agents to answer and We found that this paticular functionality was vulnerable to an IDOR attack.
+If the intelligent customer service can not resolve the employee's questions, Help Desk will quickly call the corresponding agents to answer it.
+We found that this paticular functionality was vulnerable to an IDOR attack.

 ```http